What are the Charges for PPP Loan Fraud?

 3. PPP Loan Forgiveness Certification Fraud

-In order to obtain forgiveness of the obligation to repay their PPP loans, companies must certify that they have complied with all of the requirements of the program.
+To obtain forgiveness of the obligation to repay their PPP loans, companies must certify that they have complied with all of the requirements of the program.
 Submitting a false certification (including a certification made with incomplete knowledge) is also considered a form of PPP loan fraud.
-In fact, in certain respects, this may be the most-serious form of PPP loan fraud, as it results in nonrepayment of the loan received.
+In fact, in certain respects, this may be the most serious form of PPP loan fraud because it results in non-repayment of the loan received.

 What are the Possible Charges for PPP Loan Fraud?

-There are various permutations of each of the forms of PPP loan fraud listed above, and companies, banks, and individuals all have the potential to face allegations of perpetrating or facilitating fraud under the Paycheck Protection Program.
+There are many permutations of each of the forms of PPP loan fraud listed above, and companies, banks, and individuals all have the potential to face allegations of perpetrating or facilitating fraud under the PPP.
 As referenced above, these allegations can lead to a multitude of different charges at the federal level.
 This includes (but is not limited to) charges for: